-The datasets consist of 2D and 3D time-lapse video sequences of fluorescent counterstained nuclei or cells moving on top or immersed in a substrate, along with 2D Phase Contrast and Differential Interference Contrast (DIC) microscopy videos of cells moving on a flat substrate.
-The videos cover a wide range of cell types and quality (spatial and temporal resolution, noise levels etc.) In addition, we provide 2D and 3D videos of synthetic fluorescently stained nuclei moving in a realistic way, displaying increasing cell density and noise levels.
+The datasets consist of 2D and 3D time-lapse video sequences of fluorescent counterstained nuclei or cells moving on top or immersed in a substrate, along with 2D Bright Field, Phase Contrast, and Differential Interference Contrast (DIC) microscopy videos of cells moving on a flat substrate.
+The videos cover a wide range of cell types and quality (spatial and temporal resolution, noise levels etc.) In addition, we provide 2D and 3D videos of synthetic fluorescently stained cells and nuclei of different shapes and motion patterns.

-All 2D+t and 3D+t datasets are available for download to registered participants.
+All 2D+t and 3D+t datasets are available for download to anyone.
 Please check carefully the “Conditions of use of the images” at the end of this page before downloading any of these datasets.
 For technical support, please contact Martin Maška (email@example.com).

 Conditions of use of the images:

 1) Please include a reference to this Nature Methods paper, and acknowledge the data source (the Cell Tracking Challenge) in any publication resulting from the use of any of our datasets.

 2) Any CTC-related use of our datasets, i.e. any use aimed at preparing your submission, participating in the challenge, or reporting the results, does not require explicit consent from the challenge organizers or the data providers.

 3) Any public non-CTC-related, scientific use of our datasets does not require permission from the challenge organizers, but permission must be requested from the data providers listed in the description of the datasets.

 4) Any commercial use of our datasets requires explicit permission by the challenge organizers and the data providers listed in the description of the datasets.

 5) Cloning of our datasets or their parts, including reference annotations, is strictly forbidden.
 If you must provide evidence or support of the existence of our datasets, please do it using the download links included in the description of the datasets.